Pappokhan/EchoMind/README.md

-# EchoMind — write anything, get a second read
+# EchoMind... write anything, get a second read!

 You write something and an LLM reflects it back.
-Pick what you're writing — **Journal, Brainstorm, Writing & Messages, Decision Helper, Study Notes, or General** — and EchoMind adapts: the prompt, the framing, and the labels on the result all change to fit, while the underlying analysis (a mood/tone read, a score, a few keywords, a short reflection, one concrete next step) stays the same shape.
-Every model call is timed and logged, and a live dashboard turns those logs into real MLOps signal — latency, error rate, throughput, token usage — next to your own trend over time and a breakdown of which modes you actually use.
+Pick what you're writing - **Journal, Brainstorm, Writing & Messages, Decision Helper, Study Notes, or General** - and EchoMind adapts: the prompt, the framing, and the labels on the result all change to fit, while the underlying analysis (a mood/tone read, a score, a few keywords, a short reflection, one concrete next step) stays the same shape.
+Every model call is timed and logged, and a live dashboard turns those logs into real MLOps signal - latency, error rate, throughput, token usage - next to your own trend over time and a breakdown of which modes you actually use.

 Built with **Flask**, a **free LLM API (Google Gemini)**, and no build step: open a